Ferrintown History, Family Crest & Coats of Arms

-name Ferrintown comes from the family having resided in the township of Farrington located near Penwortham, Lancashire
+The Anglo-Saxon name Ferrintown comes from the family having resided in the township of Farington located near Penwortham, Lancashire.
+"In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Ferrintown family